odennav/terraform-aws-vpc-kubespray/README.md

 - Generate key pair for connection to EC2 instances in AWS console.
 Name it `terraform-key`.
 Choose `RSA` key pair type and use `.pem` key file format.

 - Minimum required version of Kubernetes is **`v1.27`**

+Shell scripts used to automate deployment of kubernetes cluster to private EC2 instances with kubespray.

+Inventory list for ansible is dynamically build with `.tpl` template.

 ### Getting Started